AlihaAsif/Recipe-Finder-App/README.md

-Added minor note to confirm contribution in Week 2 (Laiba) Added minor note to confirm contribution in Week 2 (Ariba)
+Added minor note to confirm contribution in Week 2 (Laiba) Added minor note to confirm contribution in Week 2 (Ariba) Added minor note to confirm contribution in Week 2 (Fakiha)